 New technology is yielding more powerful cordless outdoor power equipment and tools.
 One new type of motor being integrated into power tools is the outer rotor brushless motor design.
-We’ve seen these used on everything from cordless circular saws to battery-powered chainsaws, string trimmers, and lawnmowers.
-So, what is an outer rotor brushless motor and how does it compare to inner rotor designs?
+Also called outrunner motors, we’ve seen these used on everything from cordless circular saws to battery-powered chainsaws, string trimmers, and lawnmowers.
+So, what is an outer rotor brushless motor and how do inrunner vs outrunner motors differ?

 We spoke with Carlos Quintana, Senior Product Manager of Makita’s Cordless Tools division to get an idea of the difference along with the pros and cons of both designs.

 The main difference between inner rotor and outer rotor brushless motors lies in the basic design.
-All motors, brushed or brushless, use magnets to turn.
+All brushed or brushless motors use magnets to turn.
 The role of the stator is to provide a charge that will repel or attract the magnets and make the motor spin.
 The rotor contains those magnets and does the spinning.

 On an inner rotor design, the stator is on the outside and the rotor is on the inside.
 On an outer rotor brushless motor, they flip.